paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 \
 One experience stands out.

-We were sitting in our living room when I took a flashlight and moved the light around the room.
+We were sitting in our living room when **I took a flashlight and moved the light around the room**.
 Hayden’s eyes followed.
 Then, I shined light on various objects in the room -- including my toes.
 He ate it up!

-Then came the hand puppets.\
+Then came the **hand puppets**.\
 \
 I shined the light on the wall and my husband made hand puppets.
 Hayden’s eyes bounced from the wall to my husband’s hand -- trying to make the connection.

 Something unexpected happened next.

 Hayden took this large rattle and held it up in the air.
 He then moved his arm up and down.
-He was watching the wall the entire time, seeing the shadow of the rattle move.
+He was watching the wall the entire time, **seeing the shadow of the rattle move**.
 He was mesmerized!

 I’ve since used a flashlight during playtime on many other occasions, and the reaction is the same.
 It hasn’t gotten old.

-Hayden also loves to see the light come in through the window in the mornings.
+**Hayden also loves to see the light come in through the window in the mornings**.
 It stirs up his curiosity.
-And it’s a perfect opportunity for more hand puppets.

 ![](/img/activities-for-babies-shadows-2.jpeg)

-W﻿e've also had fun with shadows on sunny days.
-It’s fun to sing songs that involve hand motions, like “Where is Thumbkin?,” as I’m doing in the picture above.
+It’s fun to **sing songs that involve hand motions**, like “Where is Thumbkin?,” as I’m doing in the picture above.
 Hayden loved seeing the shadows.

-You can also make hand puppets.
+You can also make **hand puppets**.
 Or hold an object in the air so baby can see its shadow.

 #### Suggested Items: